Interacting quasiperiodic spin chains in the prethermal regime

 This has been identified as a non-ergodic extended (NEE) regime.
+The same regime in the same model has also been found later by training a neural-network on the half-chain entanglement spectrum to distinguish the ETH, NEE and MBL behaviors~\cite{Hsu2018_PRL}, and by fitting the entanglement entropy growth when coupling the system to a bath to distinguish the three behaviors~\cite{Tu2023b}.

+Note that the term NEE in this paper refers to the failure of the eigenstate thermalization hypothesis while the real-space entanglement entropy satisfies the volume law.
+In particular, we refer to the extendedness in real space, which is different from the extendedness in Fock space~\cite{Tikhonov2021,Kravtsov2015}, a different topic.

-Previous work has speculated that the existence of this regime could be related to the presence of a mobility edge in the single particle spectrum of the GPD model~\cite{Li2015a,Li2016}, or be a signature of an asymptotic many-body mobility edge (MBME)~\cite{Basko2006,Luitz2015,Li2015a,Li2016,Chanda2020}.
+Previous work has speculated that the existence of the NEE regime could be related to the presence of a mobility edge in the single particle spectrum of the GPD model~\cite{Li2015a,Li2016}, by explaning the NEE states as the result of interaction mixing two types of non-interacting energy eigenstates: ones that fill only localized single-particle orbitals, and ones that fill some extended orbitals.
+The existence of this regime has also been described as a signature of an asymptotic many-body mobility edge (MBME)~\cite{Basko2006,Luitz2015,Li2015a,Li2016,Chanda2020}.
 (Though, note that there are analytical arguments against the existence of asymptotic MBMEs~\cite{DeRoeck2016,Huang2023b}.)